aperezdc/signify/README.md

     the needed flags for linking its code.
 For example:
     `make PLEDGE='' EXTRA_LDFLAGS=my-pledge.o`.

+* `BZERO=…`

+    Choose which implementation of `explicit_bzero()` to use.
+Supported values
+    are:

+    - `libc`: Relies on the system C library providing the function definition in the `<string.h>` header.
+    - `bundled`: Use the portable implementation included with Signify's source code in `explicit_bzero.c`.

+    The build system will try to detect whether the C library includes the function, and in most cases it will *not* be needed to specify this option.
+    Providing a value for `BZERO` disables the automatic detection.

 * `EXTRA_CFLAGS=…`, `EXTRA_LDFLAGS=…`

     Additional flags to be passed to the compiler and the linker,